ClimbsRocks/auto_ml/docs/source/ensembling.rst

 Ensembling & Subpredictors
 ===================================

+NOTE: This feature is temporarily deprecated until we replace with an even better version shortly.

 I would say this is the tough stuff, but removing all the annoying manual work typically associated with ensembling is one of `auto_ml`'s best feaures.

 Code Example
 -------------------------------------

 .. code-block:: python

+  NOTE: This feature is temporarily deprecated

   from auto_ml import Predictor